c17d11/dotfiles/README.md

 # Dotfiles

-This are my current dotfiles, and tools.
+These are my current dotfiles, and tools.

 There is an ansible playbook for installing everything.